History

 Format

 The Primera Federación consists of a total of 40 clubs divided into two groups of 20 teams each, based on geographic proximity to each other, with an initial division between the northwest and southeast.
-In the first season, 4 teams will be relegated from the Segunda División, with the rest coming from the Segunda División B.

 Like the other Spanish divisions, it is played annually, starting in late August or early September and ending in May or June of the following year.